-Every person we call and every conversation we have is unique and unpredictable, which is one of the many reasons can be challenging.
+Every person we call and every conversation we have is unique and unpredictable, which is one of the many reasons outbound sales can be challenging.
 There are things which can be done to better prepare for calls we make, but in the end we never know how the call is going to go.
 With that said, one way to keep growing and improving results is by embracing a concept of reflection after each call made.

 At the end of a cold call, it can be highly productive to stop a minute to reflect on how the call went in order to identify what could have been done better.
 While we can come across various scenarios, they typically recur again and again.
 With that being said, if we are able to consciously reflect on what occurred on the previous call as well as identify what we could have done better, then we improve our ability to handle similar scenarios which occur on calls in the future.